bztsrc/trianion/README.md

 d(1,1) = 0
 ```

-This is great as it also lead us to the negative numbers as well.
-Now using the same direction keeping Euclidean distance on more
+This is great as it lead us to the negative numbers.
+Now using the same direction keeping Euclidean distance on two
 dimensions gives us:

 ```